 (iii) Prioritize reductions in communities that experience disproportionate impacts and harm due to air pollution in order to maximize the co-benefits of reduced air pollution.

-(iv) Until the guidelines required by section 5 of this act are adopted, each county or city required to adopt a greenhouse gas emissions reduction sub-element shall adopt an interim sub-element that reduces greenhouse gas emissions and vehicle miles traveled compared to 1990 levels within the city or, for counties, the unincorporated area of the county.
+(iv) Until the guidelines required by section 5 of this act are adopted, each county or city required to adopt a greenhouse gas emissions reduction sub-element shall adopt an interim sub-element that strives to, projected to, reduces greenhouse gas emissions and vehicle miles traveled compared to 1990 levels within the city or, for counties, the unincorporated area of the county.

 (b) The resiliency sub-element must enhance resiliency to and avoid the adverse impacts of climate change on people, property, and ecological systems through goals, policies, and programs consistent with the best available science and scientifically credible climate projections and impact scenarios that moderate or avoid harm, enhance the resiliency of natural and human systems, and enhance beneficial opportunities.
 Specific goals, policies, and programs may include, but are not limited to, those designed to: